evansbenj/SulaRAD/3_subsetting_the_data_and_genotyping.md

 ```
 This generated two files: fastq/GenotypeVCFs_noBSQR_filtered_aDNA_only.vcf.gz (aDNA) and fastq/GenotypeVCFs_noBSQR_filtered_xDNA_only.vcf.gz (xDNA).

-Now I'd like to do a PCA with all aDNA and then exclude the four low coverage (i.e., <10X) samples and repeat.
-The low coverage samples are PM613 (maura), PF654(nigrescens), PM596 (ochreata) and PF549 (togeanus).
+Now I'd like to do a PCA with all aDNA and then exclude the five low coverage (i.e., <10X) samples and repeat.
+The low coverage samples are PM613 (maura), PF660 (nigra), PF654(nigrescens), PM596 (ochreata) and PF549 (togeanus).